-As of March 30, 2023, none of our outstanding ordinary shares are held by record holders in the United States.
+As of the date of this prospectus, none of our outstanding ordinary shares are held by record holders in the United States.
 None of our shareholders has informed us that it is affiliated with a member of Financial Industry Regulatory Authority, or FINRA.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.
+See "Description of Share Capital - History of Securities Issuances" for a description of issuances of our ordinary shares and preferred shares that have resulted in significant changes in ownership held by our major shareholders.

-ITEM 7.
-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS